Skip to main content

 • atmosphere

-The atmosphere of the game is highly praised for its immersive quality, enhanced by stunning graphics and a captivating storyline.
-The unique "bootleg soviet retro game" aesthetic, along with catchy chiptune music, contributes to a distinct and engaging experience that sets a new standard for VR games.
-Overall, players find the atmosphere to be innovative and charming, making it a standout addition to the series.
+The atmosphere of the game is highly praised for its innovative graphics and immersive storyline, creating a captivating experience in VR.
+The unique "bootleg soviet retro game" aesthetic, combined with catchy chiptune music, enhances the overall charm and distinctiveness of the environment.

 • “This latest addition to the series was innovative and brilliant; with the best graphics you can get currently in a VR game, an amazing storyline, and a very immersive atmosphere.
 Soviet Jump Game has shown a new age for VR as a whole and is a great and long-awaited addition to the Russia series.”